 Over the years the Fire Department has made great strides toward development and improvement with a lot of hard work and dedicated members.
 We continue to strive for the best for the community and the Department.

-The Department currently has 8 vehicles and 22 members.
+The Department currently has 9 vehicles and 25 members and 10 Junior members.
 We would like to thank current and past members of the Fire Department that gave the time and effort so that the Department had the opportunity to advance and strive as it has.

 Austin Ross Leonard Bowles